themeegg/teg-wp-dialog/readme.txt

 * Initial Release

 == Features ==
-1. Frontend dialog on any pages or post via shortcode
+1. Show dialog on any pages or post via shortcode